zcyph/DOCscrape-email/README.md

 `chmod +x DOCscrape-email.py`

-Then run it with your PDF filename as a command-line argument:
+Then run it with your Microsoft Word filename as a command-line argument:

 `./DOCscrape-email.py yourDOCfile.docx`